NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/formatting/formatting-headings.md

 Headings are in bold.
 They are not in italics or underlined.

 {% include components/inset-text.html
-text='Find out more about using <a href="https://service-manual.nhs.uk/content/formatting#headings" target="_blank"> headings in the NHS Digital service manual</a>.' classes='nhsuk-u-margin-top-2'
+text='Find out more about using [headings in the NHS Digital service manual](https://service-manual.nhs.uk/content/formatting#headings).' classes='nhsuk-u-margin-top-2'
 %}